-Under the 2015 International Residential Code, in the City of Monroe, you may build a detached, uninhabitable residential storage shed with a floor of 200 square feet or less without a permit.
+Under the 2015 International Residential Code, in the City of Monroe, you may build a detached, uninhabitable residential storage shed with a floor of 200 square feet or less and is not considered a permanent structure (with no footings, etc.) without a permit.
 In addition, you must meet all zoning code requirements including setbacks and lot coverage.

 A deck must have a guardrail when the difference in distance between the deck and the ground plan is greater than 30 inches.
 For single-family homes, the deck guardrails must be at least 36 inches high.
 Also, deck stairs require a handrail when there are four or more stair risers.
 The handrails must be between 34 inches and 38 inches above the stair tread.
 Deck guardrails and stair handrails require openings no greater than 4 inches along the railing surface, although the rail can have a 6-inch gap at the base of the railing and a stair riser.
 Deck guardrails and handrails must be able to support a 200 lb. concentrated load at any point.
 Infill components shall be designed to withstand a load of 50 lbs. psf.
 A railing must be able to bear the load laterally, that is from the side, as well as from the top.

 In the City of Monroe, a fence permit is required for any new fence or wall.
 The fences can be located up to the property line except at street intersections or access points.
 Fences and walls shall have a maximum height of 42 inches within the front-yard setback line, or a maximum height of 6 feet anywhere else on the lot.
 Barbed wire or razor fencing is not allowed in residential zones.
 See Chapter 15.08.020 (H) of the Monroe Municipal Code (MMC).

 At intersections (street corners) and access points (driveways), a site distance triangle must be maintained for traffic safety reasons.
 For more information about fencing call the City of Monroe Permit Division at 360-863-4501.